What to expect

 - Tarni Perkal, PLT student at Justice Connect (formerly PILCH), 2012

 Legal Practice Areas & Policy Work

-PLT students in our Sydney office have the opportunity to work with our Referral Service, Not-for-profit Law service, Self Representation Service and the MOSAIC Project (Migrant Outreach) clinic.
+PLT students in our Sydney office have the opportunity to work with our Public Interest Law Service, Not-for-profit Law service and Self Representation Service.

-PLT students in our Melbourne office have the opportunity to work with our Referral Service, Not-for-Profit Law service, Self Representation Service, Homeless Law and Seniors Law.
+PLT students in our Melbourne office have the opportunity to work with our Public Interest Law Service, Not-for-Profit Law service, Self Representation Service, Homeless Law and Seniors Law.

 - taking instructions and communicating with clients;

 - providing (limited) supervised legal information and advice;

 - file management (maintaining accurate client files and databases);

 - facilitating referrals to barristers and law firms, including drafting correspondence and referral memoranda;

 - communicating with legal service providers (including courts, government agencies, community organisations and community legal centres) in order to complete referrals or advocate for clients' interests; and